oracle-livelabs/apex/apex-professional-hol3/2-creating-an-app-from-a-spreadsheet.md

     ![Select Demo_projects table](images/new-table-name.png " ")

     After clicking **Load Data**, you will see a spinner until the wizard finishes loading the data.
-Continue to Task 2 at this point.

 ## Task 2: Create an application